Senior Health and Housing Task Force

 The task force will convene a number of public events with industry leaders, technical experts, and stakeholders from various fields and regions of the country.

-Senior Health and Housing Regional Forum in Philadelphia
+Connecting Senior Health and Housing: A Regional Forum in Miami

 January 26, 2016